 • The daily schedule is very inconsistent

-If the puppy is left alone for long periods of time, they can develop separation anxiety.
+If the puppy is left alone for long periods, they can develop separation anxiety.
 Also, dogs should get an opportunity to go out for a walk every 6-8 hours, and puppies even more frequently.

 Your Personal Readiness: